1FarZ1/BusinessApp-Backend/readme.md

 - A Simple Business App Api made with Asp.Net Core 8.0  and Entity Framework Core

+## Notes

+- This Code Follows Solid Principles and Clean Architecture
+- Aims To Get the best practices in Asp.Net Core
+- Following Design Patterns such as Repository Pattern, Singleton Pattern, Factory Pattern, and Strategy Pattern, Options Pattern, and Mediator Pattern

 ## Tools

 - Asp.Net Core 8.0